Decay & Ingrowth

 Decay

-In the radiochemistry business one often needs to calculate decay and ingrowth factors.
+In the radiochemistry business, one often needs to calculate decay and ingrowth factors.
 A decay factor is the expected fraction of a radionuclide remaining after a specified time t has elapsed, or, equivalently, the probability that an atom of that radionuclide will survive at least until time t without decaying.
 Calculating a decay factor is fairly trivial.
 It equals eλt, where λ is the decay constant for the radionuclide.
 It’s as simple as that.

 In what follows, it will be convenient to have a symbol for the function t ↦ eλt.
 We will use Dλ, where the D obviously means decay.